nebari-dev/nebari/docs/source/dev_guide/testing.md

 In addition, `qhub deploy` can use QHUB_GH_BRANCH to create GitHub/GitLab workflows which install the development branch of QHub for their own deploy steps.

-If you want to use the development version of QHub for your init and deploy but want your resulting deployment to be based on a full release version, do not set the QHUB_GH_BRANCH environment variable.
+If you want to use the development version of QHub for your init and deploy but want your resulting deployment to be based on a full release version, don't set the QHUB_GH_BRANCH environment variable.
 In that case, Docker tags and workflow `pip install qhub` commands will be based on the qhub version specified in the `qhub/version.py` file, but these tags and releases may not yet exist, perhaps if the version has been updated to include a beta/dev component which has not been released.
 So you may need to manually modify the qhub-config.yaml to 'downgrade' the tags to a full release version.

 ### Kubernetes Version Check for Cloud Providers